 |Hepatic hydrothorax || |

 Although descriptions of PHTN and its complications go back over four centuries, surgical therapy was pioneered by Nicolai Eck, who first performed an end-to-side portacaval shunt in an animal model in 1883.2 Pavlov described hepatic encephalopathy, referred to as meat intoxication at the time, as a consequence of diverting portal flow, which he believed was due to nitrogenous compounds that were not being cleared by the liver.
 The first portosystemic shunt in a human was performed by Vidal in 1903, but Whipple and colleagues pioneered the era of surgical decompression of portal hypertension in the 1940s.
 In the 1960s and 1970s, Drapanas developed the mesocaval shunt, Warren and Inokuchi developed selective variceal bed decompression with the distal splenorenal and coronary vein-caval shunts, respectively, Sarfeh studied and popularized small diameter H-grafts, and Sugiura pioneered gastroesophageal devascularization and splenectomy.
 In the 1980s, endoscopic sclerotherapy and band ligation were introduced for control of variceal hemorrhage.
-The subsequent development of pharmacologic therapy, transjugular intrahepatic portosystemic shunts ...
+The subsequent development of pharmacologic therapy, transjugular intrahepatic portosystemic shunts (TIPS), and the pioneering work of ...